SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/05-SQL-Injection.md

 Our applications are used by people, that is why we are accepting custom data from the users all the time.

-Now imagine we are having a simple login form, we ask the user to input username and password in fields.
+Imagine we are having a simple login form, we ask the user to input username and password in fields.

 **Username = "example_user"**
 **Password = "12345"**